 By their very nature, written questions can be more detailed and probing than oral questions and the answers to them more considered and informative.
 Away from the Chamber, a written question attracts less prominence and publicity than one asked during Question Time, and the majority are not openly partisan, tending to focus on administrative detail rather than on wider policy or political issues.

 There is no time limit within which questions must be answered.
 While most are answered promptly, some remain unanswered for many months.
 A Member may ask the Speaker in the House (usually after Question Time), to write to the Minister involved to seek reasons for the delay in answering a question if it has been on the Notice Paper for more than 60 calendar days.
 Questions remain on the Notice Paper until answered, unless the Member asking the question becomes a Minister or ceases to be a Member.
 A question may also be withdrawn by the Member at any time.
 Any questions remaining on the Notice Paper lapse when the Parliament is prorogued or the House is dissolved.
-In the 42nd Parliament eight percent of written questions lapsed.
+In the 43rd Parliament almost five percent of written questions lapsed.

 In the House of Representatives the practice of Members asking oral questions developed in a rather ad hoc manner.
 The original standing order relating to the routine of business referred only to ‘Questions on notice’, a period during which Ministers read to the House answers to questions, the terms of which had been printed on the Notice Paper.
 However, from early in the first Parliament questions without notice were also asked during this item of business.
-In response to a query on the matter the first Speaker made a statement to the effect that although there was no provision in the standing orders for questions without notice, there was no prohibition on them, and if a Minister chose to answer the Chair would not object.
+In response to a query on the matter, the first Speaker made a statement to the effect that although there was no provision in the standing orders for questions without notice, there was no prohibition on them, and if a Minister chose to answer the Chair would not object.

 From the outset it was held that Ministers could not be compelled to answer oral questions.
 Rulings were given to the effect that questions without notice should be on important or urgent matters, the implication being that otherwise they should be placed on the Notice Paper.